| Residences | Civilian Occupation |

 The first day of action cost the 44th Squadron considerable losses.
 At the break of day in Brachelen the explosion of a large shell or mine resulted in 3 enlisted men killed and 3 officers wounded, not to mention the loss and damage of several vehicles.
 At Golkrath a small task force under Captain Eldred C. Jones, CO Troop ‘B’, with the mission of establishing a road block, encountered an enemy roadblock, covered by small arms and antitank fire.
 Captain Jones’ force, due to the heroism of several of its officers and men and its cool vigorous fighting, extricated itself with the loss of only 2 killed and several wounded.
 1st Lt Jimmy S. Knight was awarded the Bronze Star Medal […] for gallantry in this action.
 Lt Knight, who died later from a mortal wound, gallantly continued to direct his platoon until he lost consciousness.

-After the war, Staff Sergeant Wooleyhan’s body was repatriated to where he grew up, on the Eastern Shore of Maryland.
-After a service at the Templeville Methodist Church on March 27, 1949, he was buried at Sudlersville Cemetery.
+Staff Sergeant Wooleyhan was initially buried at an American cemetery in Margraten, Netherlands, on the same afternoon he was killed.
+After the war, Staff Sergeant Wooleyhan’s brother, Nathaniel B. Wooleyhan (1903–1976), requested that his body be repatriated to the United States.
+His casket was transported aboard the Liberty ship Barney Kirschbaum and then by train to where he grew up, on the Eastern Shore of Maryland.
+After a service at the Templeville Methodist Church on March 27, 1949, he was buried at Sudlersville Cemetery, where his mother’s body rested.
+His father and several siblings were also buried there after their deaths.

 Notes

-Although Staff Sergeant Wooleyhan’s name appears on the official New Castle County, Delaware casualty list because he was living there when he entered the service, his headstone lists his state as Maryland, where he lived most of his life.
+Although Staff Sergeant Wooleyhan’s name appears on the official New Castle County, Delaware, casualty list because he was living there when he entered the service, his headstone lists his state as Maryland, where he lived most of his life.
 The headstone paperwork was filled out by his brother, Nathaniel.

 Acknowledgments